IXP Course: China; Current Challenges, Future Opportunities

-- There will be three two-hour class sessions on October 23, November 13 and December 4 from 5:30-7:30pm.
+- There will be three two-hour class sessions, scheduled from late October to early December.
 During these class meetings, we will read background materials to understand China's contemporary economic, political and social situation to lay the groundwork for the IXP experiences.
 The class sessions will consist of interactive exercises, films and case discussions.

-- Students will be placed in teams based common interests as they relate to the IXP and conduct related fieldwork interviews with entrepreneurs and managers throughout the IXP.
-The teams will present their fieldwork results in China at a capstone event in Hong Kong.
+- Students will be placed in teams based on common interests and conduct related fieldwork interviews with entrepreneurs and managers throughout the IXP.
+The teams will present their fieldwork results in China at a capstone event in Shanghai.
 After returning to HBS, student teams will turn their field projects into a final paper.
-The final grades will incorporate their final paper, fieldwork in China as well as engagement during the IXP learning.
+The final grades will incorporate their final paper, fieldwork in China as well as engagement during the IXP.

 There are no educational prerequisites for this course.

 The IXP ModelIn contrast to FIELD 2 Global Immersions, IXPs are customized according to individual faculty research and are designed to enable students to take an active role in the construction of their learning.
 In many instances, IXPS are built with a specific focus in mind and teams of students are called upon to collaborate directly with local company partners to scope projects, collect data and organize work plans before and during the immersion.
 Alternatively, some IXPs are designed to provide a more macro-level understanding of business practices in a specific country, and require students to prepare for engagement with a number of firms representing multiple industries.
 Longer in duration than FIELD 2, IXPs also tailor learning via field-based exercises, panel presentations, guest lectures, alumni events and plenary visits to relevant companies and organizations.